dahart/gridit/README.md

 - Helps when refactoring repetetive blocks, using column selection.
 Especially when adding, removing or rearranging arguments.

 - Gridit left-aligns text to match up prefixes, and right-aligns numbers to match up position, e.g. ones column.

+## Caveats

+Gridit was nurtured with the languages that I use most, namely C/C++, python, javascript, bash and a few others.
+It might not work well with your favorite language.
+Show me what doesn't work and we can try to fix it.

+I want gridit to be magical and always format code beautifully, but sometimes, occasionally, gridit doesn't do what you expect.
+Keep undo, and wbond's Alignment plugin, handy - these can cover some cases that gridit doesn't deal with.
+And, of course, send me examples that gridit can't handle, along with what it should look like, and we'll see if we can't make good things happen.